Ordbe/Registration_form_testing/README.md

 ---
 ### Entry requirements:<a name="entryrequirements"></a>
-- Input fields:
+##### Input fields:
 1. Username
   - can be up to 26 characters long
   - can only use latin characters
   - verification in real time
   - checking availability in real time
-  3. Phone number
+2. Phone number
   - can be up to 15 characters long
   - can only use numbers
   - append `+7` in front of the number automatically
-  5. Number confirmation
+3. Number confirmation
-  6. Password
+4. Password
-  7. Repeat password
+5. Repeat password

-- Buttons
+##### Buttons:
 1. Register
 2. Repeat sending confirmation password

-- Checkboxes:
+##### Checkboxes:
 1. Personal data processing consent agreement